Source: The Conversation (Au and NZ) – By Nick Haslam, Professor of Psychology, University of Melbourne

 Moral psychologists know a lot about how people today vary in their moral thinking, but they have largely ignored how moral thinking has changed historically.
 As cultures evolve and societies develop, people’s ways of thinking about good and evil also transform.
 The nature of that transformation is a matter of speculation.

 One narrative suggests our recent history is one of de-moralisation.
-On this view, our societies have become progressively less prudish and judgemental.
+On this view, our societies have become progressively less prudish and judgmental.
 We have become more accepting of others, rational, irreligious, and scientific in how we approach matters of right and wrong.

 A contrary narrative implies re-moralisation.
 By this account, our culture is increasingly censorious.
 More things offend and outrage us, and the growing polarisation of political debate reveals excesses of righteousness and self-righteousness.